dincamihai/CarND-Advanced-Lane-Lines/writeup_report.md

 Example: Binary - Perspective Transformation
 ![alt text][binary] ![alt text][warped]

-The code can be found here: https://github.com/dincamihai/CarND-Advanced-Lane-Lines/blob/master/main.py#L194-L199
+The code can be found here: https://github.com/dincamihai/CarND-Advanced-Lane-Lines/blob/master/main.py#L192-L197

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-The code for identifying the lane-line positions can be found here: https://github.com/dincamihai/CarND-Advanced-Lane-Lines/blob/master/main.py#L202-L301
+The code for identifying the lane-line positions can be found here: https://github.com/dincamihai/CarND-Advanced-Lane-Lines/blob/master/main.py#L200-L299

 To identify the lane lines I'm using the histogram of the bottom half of the image to find the starting points and then I'm using the sliding window technique to find the next points.
 I am using 7 windows per image per line.
-When a window contains a number of pixels above a relative threshold, I am computing the mean x and y values of the non-zero pixels and I am adding 8 points (all have the found `x` and `y` in [found_y-4, found_y+4]) https://github.com/dincamihai/CarND-Advanced-Lane-Lines/blob/master/main.py#L262-L273
+When a window contains a number of pixels above a relative threshold, I am computing the mean x and y values of the non-zero pixels and I am adding 8 points (all have the found `x` and `y` in [found_y-4, found_y+4]) https://github.com/dincamihai/CarND-Advanced-Lane-Lines/blob/master/main.py#L260-L271
 I am doing this so that I don't risk having too few points which would result in a wrong polinomial fit.

 For each frame, I cumulate the left and right (x, y) pairs and I compute and store the lane_width.
 I then use them to fit a 2nd grade polynomial and to update the lane-width.
 I'm also using an attenuation coeficient for the polynomials in order to smooth out variations.

-The code can be found here: https://github.com/dincamihai/CarND-Advanced-Lane-Lines/blob/master/main.py#L202-L301

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.